lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/index.md

 - plugins
 ---

-This is the third in the series of basic Ares coding tutorials.
+This is the fourth in the series of basic Ares coding tutorials.

 ## What We'll Cover